gilsweed/medical-ocr-app/TROUBLESHOOTING.md

 - [ ] Are you using the correct Node.js and Python versions?
 - [ ] Have you installed all dependencies (`npm install`, `pip install -r requirements.txt`)?
 - [ ] Are you editing the correct files (see [Project Structure](README.md#project-structure))?
+- [ ] Is Tesseract OCR installed and available in your PATH?
+- [ ] Are you using the correct OCR language settings (Hebrew/English)?

 ---